Multisensor Multiobject Tracking with Improved Sampling Efficiency: Gaussian Mixture Representation for Nonlinear Estimation in High-Dimensions

 \subsection{\ac{gmm} Importance Sampling with Invertible Flow}

-A \ac{gmm} aims at representing multimodal distributions based on an additive weighted combination of multiple Gaussian components.
+\rd{As discussed in the previous Section \ref{sec:reviewPF}, for the evaluations of particle weights, invertible particle flow relies on a Gaussian representation of the prior \ac{pdf} at the onset of the flow.
+In challenging multisensor MOT problems, the complicated multimodal shapes of prior and posterior \acp{pdf} (see, e.g., the hyperboloid-shaped posterior \ac{pdf} in Fig.~\ref{fig:PF2}) can often not be approximated accurately by a single Gaussian.} A \ac{gmm} aims at representing multimodal distributions based on an additively weighted combination of multiple Gaussian components.
 Each Gaussian component is typically referred to as a ``kernel''.
 Let $N_\mathrm{k}$ be the total number of kernels and let $h \in \{1,\dots,N_\mathrm{k}\}$ be the kernel index.
-A multimodal prior \ac{pdf} that follows a \ac{gmm} representation can then be written as

-The corresponding multimodal posterior \ac{pdf} $f(\V{x}|\V{z})$ can be computed by performing Algorithm \ref{alg:PFPF} and Algorithm \ref{alg:GaussianApprox} $N_\mathrm{k}$ times in parallel, i.e., one instance of both algorithms is performed for each kernel $\Set{N}\big(\V{x}; \V{x}^{(h)\ast},\M{P}^{(h)}\big)$, $h \rmv\in\rmv \{1,\dots,N_{\mathrm{k}}\}$.
+A multimodal prior \ac{pdf} that follows a \ac{gmm} representation can then be written as $f(\V{x}) = \frac{1}{N_\mathrm{k}}\sum_{h=1}^{N_\mathrm{k}}\Set{N}\big(\V{x}; \V{x}^{\ast(h)},\M{P}^{(h)}\big)$.
+The corresponding multimodal posterior \ac{pdf} $f(\V{x}|\V{z})$ can be computed by performing Algorithm \ref{alg:PFPF} and Algorithm \ref{alg:GaussianApprox} $N_\mathrm{k}$ times in parallel, i.e., one instance of both algorithms is performed for each kernel $\Set{N}\big(\V{x}; \V{x}^{\ast(h)},\M{P}^{(h)}\big)$, $h \rmv\in\rmv \{1,\dots,N_{\mathrm{k}}\}$.
 To obtain a \ac{gmm} representation composed of an arbitrary number $N'_\mathrm{k}$ of kernels, a resampling step is then performed, i.e., $N'_\mathrm{k}$ particles are drawn from the overall $N_\mathrm{k}N_\mathrm{p}$ particles based on their weights $w_1^{(h,i)}\rmv$.
 The resampled particles represent the mean of $N'_{\mathrm{k}}$ new kernels.
 The covariance of the new kernels is inherited from the original kernel the mean was sampled from.
 Pseudocode for \ac{gmm} importance sampling with invertible \ac{pf} is provided in \textbf{Algorithm \ref{alg:invertibleFlow}}.
 Importance sampling with invertible \ac{pf} makes use of resampling as presented in \textbf{Algorithm \ref{alg:resampling}}.

 For $N_{\mathrm{k}} = 1$ and $N_{\mathrm{p}} > 1$, this importance sampling approach is equivalent to invertible \ac{pf} based on the \ac{edh} update step.
 Furthermore, if $N_{\mathrm{p}} = 1$, $N_{\mathrm{k}} > 1$, this importance sampling approach is equivalent to invertible \ac{pf} based on the \ac{ledh} update step.
 Note that for $N_{\mathrm{p}} \rmv=\rmv 1$, as performed by the \ac{ledh}, an additional extended or unscented Kalman update step needs to be used to calculate an approximate covariance matrix \cite{LiCoates:17}.